lgoyes/UalaTechnicalTest/README.md

     - **Entity Methods:** Actions that modify the state of an entity while maintaining invariants (business rules that must always hold).
     - **Domain Services:** Actions that involve multiple entities or perform complex domain logic that doesn't naturally belong to a single entity.
     - **Application Services:** Actions that orchestrate domain logic but don’t contain business rules themselves.
 They usually coordinate domain services, repositories, and events.
+* **Use Case:** In application architecture, a Use Case represents a specific business operation or workflow, defining how the system interacts with users or other systems.
+It encapsulates application logic, orchestrates domain operations, and ensures business rules are applied correctly.
+Often implemented as an Application Service in Domain-Driven Design (DDD).
+* **Interactor:** In Clean Architecture, an Interactor is the core component of the Use Case layer, responsible for executing business logic and coordinating interactions between repositories, entities, and external services.
+It ensures that application rules are enforced while keeping the domain independent of frameworks and UI concerns.
 - **Repository:** In Domain-Driven Design (DDD), a Repository is a design pattern that acts as an abstraction layer between the domain model and the data persistence mechanism.
 It provides a way to retrieve, store, and manage aggregates without exposing the underlying data source details.
 Examples of data source: a database or an API.
+- **Command Pattern:** A behavioral design pattern (GoF) that encapsulates a request as an object, allowing parameterization, queuing, logging, and undo functionality.
+It promotes decoupling between senders and receivers of requests, improving flexibility and maintainability.
+- **Presenter:** In DDD, a Presenter is responsible for formatting and preparing data from the Use Case (Domain Layer) before sending it to the View (Presentation Layer).
+It ensures separation of concerns by keeping business logic out of the UI.
 - **Value Object:** In Domain-Driven Design (DDD), a *Value Object* is a lightweight, immutable object that represents a concept with no distinct identity but carries meaning through its attributes.
 Unlike Entities, which have an identity (id), Value Objects are defined by their values.
 Once value objects are created, they cannot be changed.
 Two Value Objects with the same values are considered equal.
 A value object can enforce rules and constraints (e.g. "Class invariants") and it ensures its own correctness when created.
 - **Entity:** In Domain-Driven Design (DDD), an *Entity* is an object that is defined by its identity rather than its attributes.
 Even if its attributes change over time, it remains the same entity as long as its identity stays the same.
+- **Humble Object:** A design technique that separates testable logic from hard-to-test components (e.g., UI, databases, or external dependencies).
+It moves logic into a separate, easily testable class while keeping the untestable part minimal, improving testability and maintainability.
+- **Controller (GRASP):** A design pattern that assigns the responsibility of handling user input to a dedicated controller.
+It acts as an intermediary between the UI and the domain, coordinating requests, invoking business logic, and updating the view while maintaining separation of concerns.
+- **Snapshot Tests:** A testing technique that captures the output of a component (e.g., UI, JSON, or data structures) and compares it to a previously stored "snapshot."
+If differences are detected, the test fails, helping to catch unintended changes in appearance or structure.